partykit/partykit/apps/blog/src/content/blog/epic-web-uses-partykit.md

 <img style="width:800px; height: auto;" src="/content-images/epic-web-uses-partykit/kent-UI-2.png" alt="A screenshot of one of the lessons with the sidebar unfolded showing the avatars of others working on this lesson along you">

+Since the launch, the platform has been sending over 100,000 events a day to PartyKit - a testament to how popular the course is.

 ## Adding avatars to your website

-All PartyKit server code that was needed to add the real-time avatars feature to Kent's cours was the following:
+All PartyKit server code that was needed to implement the real-time avatars feature to Kent's course was the following:

 ```ts
 import type * as Party from 'partykit/server'